 - 1 teaspoon ground cinnamon

-Pour mixture over the bread slices, making sure all are covered evenly with the milk-egg mixture.
+- Pour mixture over the bread slices, making sure all are covered evenly with the milk and egg mixture.
 Spoon some of the mixture in between the layers.
 Cover with foil and refrigerate overnight (about 8 hours)

-The next day, preheat oven to 350 degrees F. Remove from refrigerator and bake in preheated oven for 40 minutes.
+- The next day, preheat oven to 350 degrees F. Remove from refrigerator, leave the foil on and bake in preheated oven for 40 minutes.